mmahmoudothman/MahmoudBakingApp/README.md

 ## MahmoudBakingApp
-Your task is to create a Android Baking App that will allow Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
-You will create an app that will allow a user to select a recipe and see video-guided steps for how to complete it.
+MahmoudBakingApp App that will allow Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world. and  will allow a user to select a recipe and see video-guided steps for how to complete it.

 The recipe listing is located [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/59121517_baking/baking.json)